Skip to main content

 Before We Start

-When payments are made, they eventually end up in an IP Asset’s IP Royalty Vault.
-From here, they are claimed/transferred to whoever owns the Royalty Tokens associated with it, which represent a % of revenue share for a given IP Asset’s IP Royalty Vault.
+When payments are made, they eventually end up in an IP Assetโ€™s IP Royalty Vault.
+From here, they are claimed/transferred to whoever owns the Royalty Tokens associated with it, which represent a % of revenue share for a given IP Assetโ€™s IP Royalty Vault.
+The IP Account (the smart contract that represents the IP Asset) is what holds 100% of the Royalty Tokens when itโ€™s first registered.
+So usually, it indeed holds most of the Royalty Tokens.

 Quick Note.
 The below scenarios and examples use a Liquid Absolute Percentage royalty policy.
 This is currently one of two royalty policies you can use.